 Here is pro skateboarder Theotis Beasley, who is not only a top street skater but is also known for being “the nicest guy in skateboarding.”
 By incorporating bright, vivid colors, an action shot and a portrait of him smiling and dancing, the diptych offers a great overall feel of what Beasley is about.

 Have funIt’s a fact that you are more creative and produce better work when you’re in a stress-free environment, and your mood can greatly affect the outcome of your images.

 Here, surfer Casey Sershon and I set out on a late afternoon to get some shots from the water.
 The conditions weren’t the best, but we ended up being the only ones out there, which is pretty rare for where we were: Southern California.

 We had a blast enjoying the surf and beautiful golden-hour light, and it shows in the images.

 Get creativeIn today’s world, where we are exposed to more images than ever before, photographers have only a split second to capture a viewer’s attention before he or she moves on.

 Using a unique angle and creating a “wow factor” can be key to getting the viewer to stick around.
 The best angles are sometimes the least obvious.

-I also had Matthias wear bright colors to help his figure stand out from a rather chaotic background below.
+I also had Giraud wear bright colors to help his figure stand out from a rather chaotic background below.

-In fact, many incredibly stunning images can be produced using mere cell phones, GoPros and point-and-shoot cameras.
+In fact, many incredibly stunning photos can be produced using mere cell phones, GoPros and point-and-shoot cameras.
 Indeed, with some basic knowledge of composition, lighting and a little creativity, the possibilities are endless.